Race for the Galaxy: Expansions

-During playtesting, plans were made for two expansionsRace for the Galaxy Designer Preview #3: to add more variety to gameplay, shore up certain strategies, and to accommodate more players.
+During playtesting, plans were made for two expansions to add more variety to gameplay, shore up certain strategies, and to accommodate more players.
 The game's success prompted the publisher to request a third expansion, as well as new expansions not requiring the original trio.

 Currently there are five expansions for Race.
 The first three expansions, Gathering Storm, Rebel vs Imperium, and The Brink of War, comprise the first expansion arc.
 These expansions thematically focus on a struggle for galactic control between the militarily powerful Imperium and a Rebel uprising.
 The second arc, which is designed to be played separately from the first, includes only the expansion Alien Artifacts, about the revival of long-dead Alien overseer technology.
 In the third arc the Xeno Invasion set chronicles a catastrophic invasion by monstrous "Xenos" from a distant world.

 All the expansions provide new game cards, starting worlds, and support for at least five players.
 Many new mechanics also interact with base set keywords, such as "Rebel" or "Uplift".